 Receive a ‘Ticket of Leave' to be released from Hyde Park Barracks.

-Schools in regional and rural NSW are eligible to apply.
-This program is open only to schools from regional and rural NSW, covering Hunter and Central Coast, Illawarra and South East, New England, North Coast, Riverina and Western NSW
+DEC schools in regional and rural NSW with an FOEI score of 100 or more are eligible to apply.
+This program is open only to schools from regional and rural NSW, covering Hunter and Central Coast, Illawarra and South East, New England, North Coast, Riverina and Western NSW.

 The program is suitable for students in Stages 2 and 3.